“The Welcoming” Immigrant Rights Peace Sculpture

 Catherine Richardson / Kianewesquao

 Catherine Richardson/Kinewesquao is key Advisory Staff, often assisting Isaac Romano as a leading voice and consultant who represents the organization in all its projects, providing an intersectional analysis.
-Catherine Richardson is a professor, researcher and psychotherapist living in Montreal.
-She has Cree, Gwichin and Dene ancestry.
-Catherine is an Associate Professor at the University of Montreal in the School of Social Work and has a private counselling practice at Sedona Centre.
+Catherine Richardson/Kinewesquao is a professor, researcher and psychotherapist living in Montreal.
+She has Cree, Gwichin and Dene ancestry and is the Director of First Peoples Studies at Concordia University in Montreal.
 Her areas of specialization include Indigenous practices and methodologies, supporting children and youth in the context of child welfare and addressing violence against women and children.
 Her projects are grounded in Indigenous methodologies which include the recognition of traditional lands, contextualzing research and practice historically, in self-location, and with an intersectional analysis of power.
 She is a co-founder of the Centre for Response-Based practice, an organization which focuses on addressing interpersonal and intimate partner violence.
 Dr. Richardson’s current research projects include a study on the Metis in Quebec, working with Indigenous youth stories and she is the Quebec coordinator for the Canadian Domestic Homicide Prevention Initiative with Vulnerable Populations.
 She has produced 12 co-authored, peer-reviewed articles and five which are single-authored; 11 co-authored peer-reviewed book chapters and four which are single-authored.
 Dr. Richardson was a candidate for the Green Party in the Quebec provincial election in the fall of 2018.
 She is a co-organizer of the Dignity conferences internationally.

 Advisory Specialist to the OWHR Institute’s “Monitor and Policy” Working Group and the OWHR Institute’s Amnesty Working Group.